Unpaid Wages Lawyers

 There is nothing more frustrating than working hard and then not getting paid everything that you are owed.
 Sometimes employers will obscure or not even know what you are owed under federal and Washington State law, so it can be necessary to do your own research into these topics.
-A great place to start is by ordering the book “I Didn’t Get Paid” by attorney Patrick J. Kang.
+A great place to start is by ordering the book, “I Didn’t Get Paid” by unpaid wages lawyer Patrick J. Kang.
 It’s full of helpful information about your rights as a worker (and if you are resident of Washington State—it’s free!)
-In the meantime, here are some common issues that can arise between employers and employees:
+In the meantime, here are some common issues that can arise between employers and employees.

 Am I owed overtime?